-Anglers fishing on the Oceanic Pier catch flounder, bluefish, spot, croakers, northern kingfish, seatrout, striped bass, hickory shad, tautog, black sea bass, sharks, rays, and other species.
+Anglers fishing on the Oceanic Pier catch flounder, bluefish, spot, croakers, northern kingfish, seatrout, red drum, black drum, striped bass, hickory shad, tautog, black sea bass, sheepshead, porgy, puffers (swelling toads), sharks, rays, and other species.

 After making a hard turn southward, the pier extends along the shoreline to the inlet.
 The area just off the west side of the pier is hard sand which drops off into a channel.
 At the southern end of the pier, the bay bottom varies from rocky near the western end of the Ocean City Inlet jetty to deep and sandy on the southwest corner.

 Due to the pier’s strategic location, tides tend to have a strong impact on fishing.
 During incoming tides, water rushes through the inlet where the flow splits into two directions.
 As the tide rises, the area just off the pier contains an incredible mix of calm water, eddies, and strong currents.

 During the incoming tide cycle, anglers use a variety of tackle and techniques to target their preferred species.
 Some anglers prefer to fish straight down, catching spot, croakers, black sea bass, puffers, tautog, or other species.

 Others cast baits into the channel in hopes of catching flounder and bluefish.
 The pier is also suitable for casting artificial lures, especially small jigs, shiny spoons, and a local favorite called a “gotcha plug”.